Cranbrook School, Sydney: Controversies and criticisms

-Anti-Semitic incidents
+Antisemitic incidents

-In 2022, there were reports that three students were the targets of anti-Semitic behaviour by fellow students.
+In 2022, there were reports that three students were the targets of antisemitic behaviour by fellow students.
 Later, video footage of a student doing a Nazi salute emerged.
 In September 2022, the school announced an internal review to look into it.
 Cranbrook has said it had built an improved and centralised incident behaviour register and strengthened its alliances with organisations including the NSW Jewish Board of Deputies.

-Mass resignation from school council
+The Great Resignation of 2022

 In November 2022, 10 of the 11 members of Cranbrook School's council announced their resignation due to a deteriorating relationship between headmaster and school council president, as well as disagreement over plans to admit girls to the century-old boys’ school from 2026.
 Subsequently, on 25 November, former School Presidents, Helen Nugent AC and Roger Massy-Greene AM, formed an independent Nominations Committee to make recommendations to the current Council on nominations for new members of Council.
 13 new Councillors were subsequently appointed.